NotAF0e/Palsa/README.md

+# Development paused indefinitely, currently working on a personal private project.
+If anyone would like to create some PRs to improve this go ahead!!!

 # 🚧 **UNDER CONSTRUCTION** 🚧
 ## Hi!
 If you want an interface to preview ableton 11 projects, specifically their *als* (ableton live set) files, this may be for you!